Healthy Banana Pancakes

 Key Ingredients

 • Ripe bananas.
-Normally, I suggest overripe bananas, but for this recipe, I suggest you avoid them.
+Usually, I suggest overripe bananas, but for this recipe, I suggest you avoid them.
 I tested overripe bananas and found they made the batter too thin.
 Stick to relatively firm, spotty bananas.

 • Rolled oats.
 Thanks to their coarser texture, rolled oats work better for this pancake batter.
 Use gluten-free oats if necessary.